 PAS56 (Publicly Accessible Specification 56) was a Guide to Business Continuity Management produced jointly by the British Standards Institute (BSI) and Business Continuity Institute (BCI) in March 2003.
-It was superseded by BS 25999 part 1 and withdrawn.
+It was superseded by BS 25999 part 1, while BS 25999 part 1 eventually became ISO 22301.
 [Before you ask, we have no idea what became of PAS 1 through 55, nor 57 through 76.
 Try Google.]

 PAS77 (Publicly Accessible Specification 77) is a generic framework and guideline on IT Service Continuity Management, developed by the BSI in partnership with Adam Continuity, Dell Corporation, Unisys and SunGard.
 Contents: Scope; Terms and definitions; Abbreviations; IT service continuity management; IT service continuity strategy; Understanding risks and impacts within your organization; Conducting business critically and risk assessments; IT service continuity plan; Rehearsing an IT service continuity plan; Solutions architecture and design consideration; Buying continuity services.
 Price ~£49 from BSI.

 PCI DSS Payment Card Industry Data Security Standard